golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Payments
 #### Important terms
-- Payment driver – a component responsible for executing and confirming transactions.
+- Payment Driver – a component responsible for executing and confirming transactions.
-- Payment platform – a 3-part identifier uniquely describing a mode of exchanging funds.
+- Payment Platform – a 3-part identifier uniquely describing a mode of exchanging funds.
 It is composed of 3 fields:
   - driver – Determines which driver to select, see below for details.
   - network – Defined by the driver.
   - token – Defined by the driver.

-  The payment platform is opaque to Golem and are only relevant for payments.
+  The payment platform is opaque to Golem and is only relevant for payments.
   It is serialized as `{dirver}-{network}-{token}`.
+- Allocation – a budget definition in the Golem Node.
+It is not part of the protocol and is only used for internal bookkeeping for the convenience of Requestors.
+One can create an Allocation via REST API which defines the following constraints:
+    - Payment Platform
+      - Must match exactly
+    - Payee address
+      - Must match exactly
+    - Amount of token
+      - Cannot be exceeded
+    - Lifetime (via a UTC timestamp)
+      - The allocation will cease to exist the moment it passes

+  The allocation is neccessary for all operations that may lead to expending funds and it is transparently checked at all relevant points.
+If any of the constraints are not satisfied, the operation will fail.
+Allocations *DO NOT* affect semantics of the Golem Network and can be considered an implementation detail.
 #### Payments models
-A payment model is an algorithm for determining the amount due based on resource usage (AKA Usage Counters, see `ExeUnits` section).
+A payment model is an algorithm for determining the amount due based on resource usage (AKA Usage Counters, see [ExeUnits section](#ExeUnits)).

 The linear Payment Model is the only one currently in use.
 It multiplies usage counters by constant coefficients and adds a constant on top of that, thus